Craig Button: Calgary Flames

 He replaced Al Coates as the Vice President and General Manager of the Calgary Flames in 2000.

 Button's tenure as Flames general manager produced mixed results.
 While he was a guiding force for the Flames' primary development team Saint John Flames of the American Hockey League when they captured the Calder Cup championship in 2001, his moves for the Flames roster didn't have the same impact.
 Future Hall of Famer Martin St. Louis's contract was bought out after he was exposed in the 2000 NHL expansion draft and went undrafted.
 Button also traded away future Conn Smythe-winning goaltender Jean-Sebastien Giguere on June 10, 2000, to the Mighty Ducks of Anaheim in exchange for a second-round pick.
 On November 15, 2002, Button traded Marc Savard to the Atlanta Thrashers for Ruslan Zainullin, who never played a game in the NHL.

 Button held the GM position until the conclusion of the 2002–03 NHL season, when his contract was not renewed and was replaced with Darryl Sutter, whom he had hired as Head Coach in December 2002.
-During the 2003–04 NHL season, the Flames made it to the Stanley Cup Finals before losing in seven games to the Tampa Bay Lightning.
+During the 2003–04 NHL season, the Flames made it to the Stanley Cup Final before losing in seven games to the Tampa Bay Lightning.

 After his departure from the Flames, Button joined the Toronto Maple Leafs in 2004 as a scout.